unitn-sml/rsbench/index.md

 right label by inferring the wrong concepts.
 For instance, it might confuse `pedestrian`s for `red_light`s as both entail the same (correct) `stop` action.

-**What consequences to RSs have?** RSs can compromise model explanations (e.g., because these show that `red_light`s are responsible for the predictions, while in fact this depends on the presence of red lights
+**What are the consequences?** RSs can compromise the *interpretability* of model explanations (e.g., these might show that a prediction depends on the `red_light`s present in the image, while in reality it depends on `pedestrian`s!) and *generalization* to out-of-distribution tasks (e.g., if a vehicle is authorized to cross over `red_light`s in the case of an emergency, and it confuses these with `pedestrian`s, this might lead to harmful decisions).

 <h1 class="heading blue"><a name="overview">Overview</a></h1>

-rsbench supplies several *data sets* for 5 learning and reasoning (L&R) tasks.
-It also provides *data generators* for creating additional data splits.
-WRITEME

-- *A Variety of L&R Tasks*: WRITEME different types of input and flavours of knowledge.
-Support for OOD splits.

-- *Evaluation*: WRITEME

-- *Verification*: WRITEME

-- *Example code*: WRITEME
+- *A Variety of L&R Tasks*: rsbench offers five L&R tasks and at least one data set each.
+The tasks come in differet flavous: arithmetic, logic, and high-stakes.
+It also provides data generators for creating new OOD splits useful for testing the down-stream consequences of RSs.

+- *Evaluation*: rsbench comes with implementations for several metrics for evaluating the quality of *label* and *concept* predictions, as well as visualization code for them.

+- *Verification*: rsbench implements a new algorithm, `countrss`, that makes use of automated reasoning packages for formally veryfing whether a L&R task allows for RSs without training any model!
+This tool works with any prior knowledge encoded in CNF format, the de-facto standard in automated reasoning.

+- *Example code*: our repository comes with example code for training and evaluating a selection of state-of-the-art machine learning architectures, including Neuro-Symbolic models, Concept-bottleneck models, and regular neural networks.

 | L&R Task        | Images       | Concepts                                                             | Labels                      | #Train | #Valid | #Test  | #OOD   |
 | :--             | :--:         | :--:                                                                 | :--:                        | :--:   | :--:   | :--:   | :--:   |